Job Title: Community Health Coordinator

 - Ability to communicate effectively, both orally and in writing

-- Strong leadership and collaboration skills
+- Strong listening and collaboration skills

 - Excellent organizational skills and project management experience